 The single line proposed is shaped by a staging programme which provides cost-effective support for continuity of customer supply.
-The single line is shown on Fig.1.
+The single line is shown in Figure 7 on the next page.

 The staging starts with an extension of the switchyard south by a double switched bay for the MSD line.
-The land belongs to AusNet without any sub-lease to encumber its use, but the fence to be relocated south by 8m for the switchyard bench.
+The land belongs to AusNet without any sub-lease to encumber its use, and the fence to be relocated south by 8m for the switchyard bench.
 This staging reduces MSD outage which involves customer outage notification over a wide area to just one.
-There are occasions in stringing No.2 or 3 transformers exit when only transformer is in service and mobile generators have to be installed.
+There are occasions in stringing No.2 or 3 transformers when only one transformer is in service and mobile generators have to be installed.